PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ### &#x2728; Cell Data Analysis with [Matplotlib](https://matplotlib.org/)

-For cell agent visualization **matplotlib scatter plots**, for any cell attribute, through any z\_slice can be retrived. \
+For cell agent visualization **matplotlib scatter plots**, for any cell attribute, through any z\_slice can be retrieved. \
 The mcds.plot\_scatter function has many parameters to fine tune the plot.
-Please have a look at it's docstring to learn more.
+Please have a look at its docstring to learn more.

 ```python
 fig = mcds.plot_scatter()